gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I didn't have anything to do with this1"

 "I see."
-Private Thokmay nodded at Kulbinder and the *tralpa*, who were almost out of sight further up the path.
+Private Thokmay nodded at Kulbinder and the tralpa, who were almost out of sight further up the path.
 "We should probably catch up."